 A leading complementary and alternative medicine (CAM) authority and critic, Edzard Ernst, has written that CAM lies somewhere “between evidence and absurdity.”
 That is, the diversity of approaches that constitute CAM range from the well-studied to the bizarre and baseless.
-Certain treatments lack biologic plausibility; others require that the practitioner and patient adopt belief systems that are more typical of faith-based healing than they are of medicine.
-Much of the material published on CAM promotes unreliable and potentially dangerous advice.
-CAM providers cannot always be relied upon to provide a scientific basis and critical perspective for what they practice.
+Certain treatments, such as homeopathy, lack biologic plausibility.
+Others require belief systems more consistent with faith-based healing than medicine.
+Much of the material published regarding CAM promotes unreliable and potentially dangerous advice.
+CAM providers cannot always provide a scientific basis and critical perspective for what they practice.

-The responsibility for protecting and benefiting veterinary patients lies with the scientifically educated clinician.
-Veterinarians have a responsibility to investigate modalities in the attempt to determine which should become tried-and-true and to distinguish them from those that are too-good-to-be-true.
-One accomplishes this by conducting well-designed scientific trials to investigate relevant clinical questions, and then by revisiting the medical literature on a regular basis to reassess which modalities have accumulated independently-confirmed data.
+The responsibility for protecting and benefiting veterinary patients remains with the scientifically educated clinician.
+Veterinarians who consider referring patients for CAVM or practice modalities have a responsibility to distinguish tried-and-true from too-good-to-be-true.
+This is accomplished by conducting well-designed scientific trials to investigate relevant clinical questions and by regularly reviewing the medical literature to reassess which modalities have accumulated independently confirmed data.
 Even if a certain clinical application has not yet received research scrutiny, studies showing a plausible and unique mechanism of action, as well as a safety record, can help support a rational decision about whether to recommend it.

-Although there are numerous modalities and treatments associated with CAVM, the ones discussed below are some of the more well known or considered for veterinary use.
+Although numerous modalities and treatments are associated with CAVM, the ones discussed below are some of the more well known or considered for veterinary use.